ErezChamilevsky/Ass4/README.md

 ## Expressions Calculator

 This program is a expression calculator.
 It calculates arithmetic, exponential , square roots, logarithmic and trigonometry functions.
+In addition, it can returns the derivative of functions, and simplify expressions.
 OOP course, Bar-Ilan university.

 ## Folder Structure